olizilla/oli.zilla.org.uk/src/content/posts/2025-12-17-who-owns-nhs-data.md

 layout: ../../layouts/2025.astro
 slug: 2026/01/07/who-owns-nhs-data
 published: true
-tagline: "Can we co-create and co-own of our health records?"
+tagline: "Can we co-create and co-own our health records?"
 emoji: "💾"
 ---